JulieGunawan/git-action-test/README.md

 # git-action-test
-update change to see label, test again
+update change to see label, test again to use the switched label